ben-hudson/pylkh/README.md

 sudo cp LKH /usr/local/bin
 ```

-LKH-3 expects problems in the [TSPLIB](https://github.com/ben-hudson/pylkh/blob/master/tsplib95.pdf) format.
+LKH-3 expects problems in the [TSPLIB](https://github.com/ben-hudson/pylkh/blob/master/docs/tsplib.pdf) format.
-It extends the format to support VRPs.
+It extends the format [to support VRPs](https://github.com/ben-hudson/pylkh/blob/master/docs/lkh-3.pdf).

 Using PyLKH you can solve problems represented as Python objects or files.

 > CAUTION: distances are represented by integer values in the TSPLIB format.
 This can produce unexpected behaviour for some problems, like those with all nodes within the unit square.
-You can scale all coordinates by a large number to avoid this.
+You can scale all coordinates by a large number (using the `SCALE` field) to avoid this.

 ## Install
 ```